isurul28/etas/README.md

    Ticket ID: test-001

-6. Now check your Ubuntu Calendar app.
-The reminders will be added
+6. Now check the directory where the script is located.
+There will be a file created as "eta_reminder.ics".
+Doubble-click the file and it will get imported to the Ubuntu calendar app.